sautee/battery-state-of-charge-estimation/README.md

 # Battery State of Charge Prediction

 Predict battery state of charge (SOC) using machine learning.

-Models are built using Tensorflow and trained on *[LG 18650HG2 Li-ion Battery Data](https://data.mendeley.com/datasets/cp3473x7xv/3)* and *[Panasonic 18650PF Li-ion Battery Data](https://data.mendeley.com/datasets/wykht8y7tg/1) datasets*.
+Models are built using Tensorflow and trained on ***[LG 18650HG2 Li-ion Battery Data](https://data.mendeley.com/datasets/cp3473x7xv/3)*** and ***[Panasonic 18650PF Li-ion Battery Data](https://data.mendeley.com/datasets/wykht8y7tg/1)*** datasets.

 ## Repository Contents
-`datasets/`: Download datasets from the links abouve load into this folder as `LG_18650HG2` and `Panasonic_18650PF`.
+- `datasets/`: Download datasets from the links abouve load into this folder as `LG_18650HG2` and `Panasonic_18650PF`.
-`training/`: This folder contains Jupyter notebooks used to analyze and train the DNN, CNN, and LSTM models.
+- `training/`: This folder contains Jupyter notebooks used to analyze and train the DNN, CNN, and LSTM models.
-`training/model_evals`: Compare model performance.
+- `training/model_evals`: Compare model performance.
-`pre-trained/`: This folder contains pre-trained DNN, CNN, and LSTM models that can be used for state of charge prediction.
+- `pre-trained/`: This folder contains pre-trained DNN, CNN, and LSTM models that can be used for state of charge prediction.
-`app/`: This folder contains a Streamlit app that allows users to play with their own data using the pre-trained models.
+- `app/`: This folder contains a Streamlit app that allows users to play with their own data using the pre-trained models.

 ## Convert MAT to CSV
 Use the `/training/panasonic/convert_mat_to_csv.ipynb` notebook to convert .mat files to .csv.
 Useful for the Panasonic dataset where only .mat files are available.